Living in Downtown Honolulu/Chinatown

 Dining in Downtown Honolulu and Chinatown is a treat, with some of the state’s top chefs cooking up delicious cuisine ranging from Vietnamese-French fusion to European-American fare and everything in between.
 Some of the trendiest eateries currently on display include Fete, HASR Bistro, J. J. Dolans, Livestock Tavern, PAI Honolulu, The Pig and the Lady, Square Barrels, and Yakitori Hachibei.
 For those wanting to experience Honolulu’s thrilling nightlife, look no further than Hotel Street, where a varied assortment of pubs, sports bars, and lounges include Bar 35, Downbeat Diner, Encore Saloon, Manifest, Smith’s Union Bar, and the Tchin Tchin!
 Bar.

-While outdoor excursions like hiking and surfing are less prevalent in these developed neighborhoods, the famed Waikiki Beach is just a short drive away.
-You can also find solace in leisurely walks to some of Downtown Honolulu’s most beautiful and peaceful destinations, including Iolani Palace and its surrounding grounds, the Hawaii State Art Museum, and Bishop Square.
+While outdoor excursions such as hiking and surfing are less prevalent in these developed neighborhoods, the famed Waikiki Beach is just a short drive away.
+You can also find solace in visiting some of Downtown Honolulu’s most beautiful and peaceful destinations, including Iolani Palace and its surrounding grounds, the Hawaii State Art Museum, and Bishop Square.

 About Downtown Honolulu/Chinatown Real Estate

 The vast majority of Downtown Honolulu and Chinatown real estate is made up of residential condominiums situated amongst high-rise office buildings.
-You are less likely to find many single-family homes or townhomes in this area, a fact that contributes to its reputation as a neighborhood catering to single, working professionals rather than large families.
+You are less likely to find many single-family homes or townhomes in this area.
 The majority of condominiums feature a modern design and were constructed in the last century, reflecting a cohesive design scheme.